Guido di Tella

-Guido di Tella (June 12, 1931 - December 31, 2001) was an Argentine businessman, academic and diplomat who served as Minister of Foreign Affairs.
+Guido di Tella (June 12, 1931 - December 31, 2001) was an Argentine businessman, academic and diplomat who served as minister of foreign affairs.

 Life and times

-Guido José Mario di Tella was born in Buenos Aires, 1931.
-His father, Torcuato di Tella, was an Italian Argentine immigrant who had become a prominent local industrialist, producing industrial machinery and home appliances through the Siam di Tella establishment.
+Guido José Mario di Tella was born in Buenos Aires in 1931.
+His father, Torcuato di Tella, was an Italian Argentine industrialist who founded Siam di Tella, a company that manufactured industrial machinery and household appliances.

 Early career

-Guido lost his father at age 17, and per his wishes, the young man pursued an engineering degree at the University of Buenos Aires with the intention of later managing the family industrial firm (an employer of 5,000).
-He also took an interest in politics, becoming a co-founder of the Christian Democratic Party of Argentina in 1954.
-Graduating in 1955, he was accepted into the Massachusetts Institute of Technology (MIT), where he earned a PhD in Economics in 1959.
+Guido lost his father at age 17 and, following his father's wishes, studied engineering at the University of Buenos Aires with the aim of managing the family business, which employed around 5,000 people.
+He became involved in politics and co-founded the Christian Democratic Party of Argentina in 1954.
+After graduating in 1955, he pursued a PhD in economics at the Massachusetts Institute of Technology, completing it in 1959.
 He married Nelly Ruvira, and they had five children.

-Returning to Argentina he co-founded—with his older brother Torcuato—the Torcuato di Tella Institute, an educational and cultural foundation; by then, Guido di Tella had become a vocal Peronist (a supporter of the exiled, populist former President Juan Perón).
-Such a progression was unusual among young Argentines of a privileged background; di Tella, however, came to believe that class-driven prejudices against the mostly working-class Peronists had to be set aside if Argentina was once again, in his words, to become a "serious country."
-Teaching at his alma mater and at the Argentine Catholic University, he also helped spur the Di Tella Institute into becoming a leading sponsor of the local vanguard movement in the arts during the 1960s.
-His ongoing support of Perón led to his brief expulsion from Argentina in the early 1970s, when he was made a visiting fellow of St. Antony's College, Oxford University.
+After returning to Argentina, he co-founded the Torcuato di Tella Institute with his brother Torcuato, establishing it as an educational and cultural foundation.
+By this time, Guido di Tella had become a supporter of Peronism, an uncommon stance among members of Argentina's upper class.
+He believed that overcoming class-based prejudice against the largely working-class Peronist movement was necessary for Argentina to become, in his words, a “serious country.”
+He taught at the University of Buenos Aires and the Catholic University of Argentina, and helped develop the Di Tella Institute into a major supporter of avant-garde art in Argentina during the 1960s.
+His continued support for Perón led to a brief expulsion from Argentina in the early 1970s.
+During this period, he was a visiting fellow at St Antony's College, Oxford.

-Di Tella had been among Perón's entourage on the aging leader's brief, November 1972 visit that had been authorized ahead of the 1973 general elections.
-Following Perón's July 1974 death, his widow and successor Isabel Perón named him Deputy Economy Minister, a post he held until the March 1976 coup against her chaotic presidency.
-Di Tella then spent many years of exile in Oxford, where he wrote a book about his experiences.
-Returning to Argentina in 1989, he never severed his links with the city and university, keeping a house there and visiting every spring.
+Di Tella was part of Juan Perón's entourage during his brief visit to Argentina in November 1972, which was permitted in advance of the 1973 general elections.
+After Juan Perón's death in July 1974, his widow and successor, Isabel Perón, appointed Di Tella as deputy economy minister.
+He held the position until the military coup in March 1976.
+Following the coup, he spent several years in exile in Oxford, where he wrote a book about his experiences.
+Although he returned to Argentina in 1989, he maintained ties to Oxford, keeping a residence there and visiting annually.